modabas/ModCaches/docs/OrleansInClusterCache.md

   //process options/value as needed
   //log, write to db, etc...

-  // return original or modified value/options to be used in the set operation return new PreprocessSetResult<WeatherForecastCacheValue>(Value: value, Options: options);
+  // return original or modified value/options to be used in the set operation, e.g.: write to db introduced sequence id to value
+  // Value and Options returned here will be used to update the cache entry return new WriteThroughResult<WeatherForecastCacheValue>(Value: value, Options: options);
 }
 ```